iskernel/server-scripts/README.md

 server-scripts
 ==============

-A collection of useful  scripts for server management.
+A collection of useful  scripts for various servers.